tuananh/kompression/README.md

 This is a fork of [koa-compress](https://github.com/koajs/compress) with support for brotli compression.

-Because options for `zlib` and `iltorb` are not anything in common so including support for brotli would be a breaking change.
+Because `zlib` and `iltorb` options doesn't have much in common so including support for brotli would be a breaking change.

 I'm trimming down the available options in this package down to just `filter` and `threshold`.